Frequently Asked Questions

 Yes, you may still apply.
 Each application is evaluated individually.
-Applicants with a GPA below 3.0 are required to write an additional paragraph explaining the circumstances.
-If your undergraduate GPA is very low, you may consider taking one or two college level courses in the area of weakness.
+Applicants with a GPA below 3.0 are required to write an additional paragraph providing details or circumstances that demonstrate why they are a strong candidate for Midwifery.
 This may help your overall application appear stronger and show the admissions committee that you are ready for graduate level work.

 I am a midwife who was educated in another country and I would like to practice in the United States.
 Do I need to go back to school?

-You will likely require further education as the scope of practice of midwives is broader here in the United States.
-Keep in mind that you must have a minimum of a Bachelor’s degree or its equivalent in order to apply so you will need to have your foreign education and credentials evaluated by a National Association of Credentials Evaluations Services (NACES) member agency such as World Education Services (WES) or The Commission on Graduates from Foreign Nursing Schools (CGFNS).
+You will require further education as the scope of practice of midwives is broader here in the United States.
+Please refer to the ACNM’s information page and links for Midwives Educated Abroad.
+You must have a minimum of a Bachelor’s degree or its equivalent in order to apply so you will need to have your foreign education and credentials evaluated by a National Association of Credentials Evaluations Services (NACES) member agency such as World Education Services (WES) or The Commission on Graduates from Foreign Nursing Schools (CGFNS).
+Global resource information is available here.
 Be sure to have ALL of your previous education evaluated, not only your midwifery education.

-The Midwifery Institute at Jefferson offers a doctorate in midwifery.
+The Midwifery & Women’s Health Programs at Jefferson offers a doctorate in midwifery.
 This professional practice doctorate is discipline specific while preparing midwives to lead in multidisciplinary settings such as quality improvement, clinical practice, administration, and policy/advocacy.
+This is a professional practice doctorate created in line with the profession’s competencies for doctoral level in midwifery.

-Absolutely!
-We are excited to collaborate with the Jefferson College of Nursing to offer an accelerated second degree Bachelor of Science in nursing program with assured admission to the Master of Science in midwifery.
-You can learn more here.
 We encourage students to apply during their final semester of nursing school or prerequisite courses.
-Nursing students who will be bypassing the CM pathway will need to take the NCLEX and be licensed in at least one state prior to the start of classes.
-All prerequisites must be completed within 10 years of application.
+Nursing students who will be bypassing the CM pathway will need to take the NCLEX while enrolled in prerequisite courses.
+Recent nursing school graduates will need to take the NCLEX prior to the start of classes.
+All prereqs must be completed within 10 years of application.

-The Midwifery Institute frequently offers students a small grant during their clinical semesters.
+Students may apply for internal and external funding.
+The program offers funding opportunities that range from small grants for assistance during clinical semesters, to loan repayment when funded by federal programs, to private scholarships for emerging leaders.
 Thomas Jefferson University also offers a competitive graduate assistantship.
 We encourage all interested applicants to explore the Health Resources and Services Administration (HRSA) website for scholarship and grant opportunities.
 HRSAs primary function is to improve access to health care for vulnerable and medically underserved populations.
 Additionally, the ACNM Foundation awards student scholarships.

-Yes, if you have already earned a bachelor’s degree, you are encouraged to apply to the Full-time Accelerated Coursework Track (FACT program) at the Jefferson College of Nursing to earn your BSN, RN in one to two years with assured admissions to the Midwifery program.
+For those with a bachelor's degree, we encourage you to apply to the Full-time Accelerated Coursework Track (FACT) at the Jefferson College of Nursing to earn your BSN, RN in one to two years with assured admissions to the Midwifery Program.

-If you do not already have a bachelor’s degree, you are encouraged to apply to one of our undergraduate majors in pre-nursing, pre-medical studies, or in pre-health sciences.
+If you do not already have a bachelor’s degree, we encourage you to apply to one of our undergraduate majors in pre-nursing, pre-medical studies, or in pre-health sciences.